Fox News correspondent Benjamin Hall safely out of Ukraine after suffering serious injuries

 FOX NEWS CAMERAMAN PIERRE ZAKRZEWSKI KILLED IN UKRAINE: ‘ABSOLUTELY HEARTBROKEN AT THE LOSS OF A LEGEND’

-FOX News Media CEO Suzanne Scott updated staffers about Hall’s condition in an internal memo and Bill Hemmer informed viewers shortly afterwards on Wednesday morning.
+FOX News Media CEO Suzanne Scott updated staffers about Hall’s condition in an internal memo, and Bill Hemmer informed viewers shortly afterward on Wednesday morning.

 "This is some news we’ve been waiting on, an update on our colleague Ben Hall, he is now safe and out of Ukraine," Hemmer said.